bjherger/keras-pandas/README.md

    - Add functionality to check if `resp_var` is in the list of user provided variables
    - Added better null filling w/ `CategoricalImputer`
    - Added filling unseen values w/ `CategoricalImputer`
+   - Converted default transformer pipeline to use `copy.deepcopy` instead of `copy.copy`.
+This was a hotfix for a previously unknown issue.

 ### 1.3.5